 A 2014 International Labor Organization parental leave report shows that 70 countries have national paternity leave entitlement laws (most of which provide paid leave), while the United States leaves it up to private enterprise, with no federal law mandating leave for new fathers.
 In hopes of bringing us in line with the rest of the developed world, more and more men are suing their employers, demanding paid time off to take care of their families.

 One of the most difficult issues a divorced couple confronts in a custody matter is introducing a new significant other to the children.
 The party in the new relationship wants to move forward with his or her life and include the children as part of it.
-Meanwhile, the other party may feel threatened by this new person and want to protect the children.
-The new person may even be perceived as the reason why the marriage ended.
-Thus, the party who is not in a relationship may use this issue as a method of control—as a way to keep his or her former spouse from moving forward.
+Meanwhile, the other party may feel threatened by this new person and be overprotective.

 Dress codes have long prompted debates among not just the students who are forced to abide by them, but by the adults who are asked to justify them.
 Proponents praise the simplicity of solid, straightforward color schemes and claim that uniforms reduce student-led ridicule over brands and style— placing high- and low-income populations on equal footing in the classroom.
 On the other hand, many oppose the imposition of a dress code on the grounds that it stifles creativity, limits student expression, and infringes on students’ First Amendment rights.